raspy135/Qun-mk2/README.md

 8 | VCF LFO Volume.
 LFO modulation to VCF’s input volume.
 It can be used as a vibrato effect.

 ## PRM:KEY/OTHER

 Configures other parameters.

 ![other](./manual_images/other.png)

 Button | Description
 ------ | ------
 1 | VCF 4/2 POLE / NoLinear.
 Select VCF number of poles and linear or no linear.
 2P/4P/2PNL/4PNL.
 Ladder filter algorithm will be used only when 4NL with Lowpass or Highpass filter.
 2 | VCF ENV Src.
 Applying Envelopes to the signal after VCF.
 You might want to set OSC1/2's Env sel to "ON" to utilize this parameter.
-This is useful only with Mono mode.
+This is useful only with Mono mode. _A tutorial [video segment](https://www.youtube.com/watch?v=7dNhxKBtwPo&t=672s) is available._
 3 | GLIDE.
 Smooth transition between notes.
 Works with Mono.
 4 | BEND RANGE.
 Pitch bend range.
 5 | OSC1/2 Keysync.
 This is a switch to connect MIDI input notes and oscillators.
 Y = Follow MIDI note pitch.
 N = Ignore MIDI note.
 You can still use FREQ1 and FREQ2 for modulation to use MIDI note pitch.